 The diagram below illustrates how SLT cameras work.

 This (Sony supplied) diagram shows the imaging and focusing systems in the Sony Alpha SLT-A77.
-Light coming in through the lens is split by the fixed, semi-transparent mirror – a portion feeds the phase-detection AF sensor, and the majority hits the main imaging sensor for live view and image capture.
+The light coming in through the lens is split by the fixed, semi-transparent mirror – a portion feeds the phase-detection AF sensor, and the majority hits the main imaging sensor for live view and image capture.

 What do you need?

-With so many digital SLRs on the market at so many different price points it’s a good idea to narrow down your options by thinking about what ‘s important to you, and what you want to do with the camera.
+With so many digital SLRs on the market at so many different price points, it’s a good idea to narrow down your options by thinking about what ‘s important to you, and what you want to do with the camera.
 Do you want the same kind of ‘point and shoot’ simplicity as you get with a compact camera or are you the type of photographer who likes to roll up his or her sleeves and take control of every function?
-Many entry-level DSLRs offer a range of ‘point and shoot’ subject / scene modes, whereas more ‘professional’ models don’t (though all have an ‘auto exposure’ program mode).
+Many entry-level DSLRs offer a range of ‘point and shoot’ subject/scene modes, whereas more ‘professional’ models don’t (though all have an ‘auto exposure’ program mode).
 Do you shoot a lot of sport or wildlife?
 If so you’ll need a fast camera with a high frame rate, and you may find that one with an APS-C sensor is better than full-frame, thanks to the ‘crop effect’ which effectively gives you a little more telephoto reach.

-If you shoot in very low light you’ll be looking for a camera with the best possible high ISO performance and possibly in-body image stabilization, if you do a lot of studio, portrait or macro work, a good Live View mode will also be a major consideration.
+If you shoot in very low light you’ll be looking for a camera with the best possible high ISO performance and possibly in-body image stabilization, if you do a lot of studios, portrait or macro work, a good Live View mode will also be a major consideration.

-Finally there are practical considerations; do you need a particularly rugged (or weatherproof) body?
+Finally, there are practical considerations; do you need a particularly rugged (or weatherproof) body?
 Does the size and weight of the camera play an important role in your choice?
 Do you have a particular application in mind that requires a specialist lens or other accessory?
 Not all camera systems offer the same range of lenses and not all cameras are compatible with the more specialized add-ons.

 And don’t forget that most DSLRs are compatible with many of the lenses and accessories originally designed for film SLR cameras (from the same manufacturer or compatible third-party options), so if you’ve got a collection of relatively modern lenses that were originally designed for film, that’s a good reason for sticking to the same system when you move to digital.
 Old Minolta AF lenses will work well with new Sony SLT cameras, and all Canon EF lenses will play perfectly nicely with current EOS DSLRs, likewise Pentax and Nikon (although low-end Nikon DSLRs will require AF-S lenses in order to focus automatically).